spectrocloud/librarium/content/docs/04-clusters/05-imported-clusters/20-attach-add-on-profile.md

 ---
 title: "Attach an Add-on Profile"
 metaTitle: "Attach an Add-on Profile"
-metaDescription: "Learn how to attach an addon-profile to an imported cluster."
+metaDescription: "Learn how to attach an add-on profile to an imported cluster."
 hideToC: false
 fullWidth: false
 ---